kmsong123/hope-src_vagrant/README.md

 To enter VM shell after provisioning is complete: `sudo vagrant ssh default`

 ##### Miscellaneous Commands and Notes:
-To see all running VM's: `sudo vagrant global-status --prune` To destroy VM's: `sudo vagrant destroy -f <name of VM>` Note that the folder `vagrant_shared` is a shared folder between the host and VM.
+To see all running VM's: `sudo vagrant global-status --prune`.
+To destroy VM's: `sudo vagrant destroy -f <name of VM>`.
+Note that the folder `vagrant_shared` is a shared folder between the host and VM.
-The shared folder will be mounted inside the home directory of the virtual machine.
+This shared folder will be mounted inside the home directory of the virtual machine.